C-Basco/DodgeTheCreeps-Ported-CPP/README.md

 1. **Node Placement**: Add the `Player` node to your scene hierarchy in the Godot editor.
 2. **Property Adjustment**: Fine-tune the properties of the `Player` node, such as speed and animation, to achieve desired gameplay behavior.
 3. **Signal Handling**: Connect signal emitted by the `Player` node to other nodes or scripts to trigger specific actions based on game events.
 In this case it is `hit` signal.
+4. **Attatch Child Nodes**: Can Attatch child nodes in Godot editor to add functionality

 ## Game Design